 There are a number of bike rental companies in DC, but the cheapest and most convenient way to travel in comfort is through Capital Bikeshare.

-Here are some tips on how to use it, avoiding additional travel fees and making the most out of your trip.
+Here are some tips on how to use it, avoid additional travel fees, and make the most out of your trip.

 These quality bikes are easy to use, well-maintained, and conveniently located.
 However, if you don't understand how the system works, it's easy to accidentally accrue extra fees.

 STEP 1: CHOOSE YOUR PLAN

 For the best biking experience, here are a few options based on how many times and how long you want to ride.

 Day Pass: $8 for 24 hours, rides under 45 minutes are always free.
 There are additional fees for longer usage.

 If you'll be here longer you can also look into 30 Day and Annual Membership plans.
 You'll get a convenient key fob that lets you skip the kiosk and unlock a bike with a quick swipe.

 STEP 2: PAY

-Pay with credit card, either online or at one of the Bikeshare stations, and immediately receive an unlocking code.
+Pay with a credit card, either online or at one of the Bikeshare stations, and immediately receive an unlocking code.